tameramiddlebrooks/All-The-Stars/README.md

 **Title**: All The Stars

+**Description**

+My react app is a horoscope app, where the user will have the option to choose their sun sign and read their daily horoscope.
+My goal is for this to be a fun app where a user could potentially log on at any point in their day, read their horoscope and be excited/intrigued by it, and learn a little bit more about their sun sign too.

 **Component Hierarchy**

 The Component Hierarchy for my react app.
 ![image](https://user-images.githubusercontent.com/105788615/180797012-b8a6b883-dd96-49cc-a46c-6dbdcbae9e78.png)

-**Description**

-My react app is a horoscope app, where the user will have the option to choose their sun sign and read their horoscope for the day.
-My goal is for this to be a fun app where a user could potentially log on at any point in their day, read their horoscope and be excited/intrigued by it, and learn a little bit more about their sun sign too.

 **WireFrame Mockup, Iphone12, Laptop, Desktop**